Dave Brailsford: 'Marginal gains' philosophy

 was discussed beyond cycling in the UK mainstream media.
 Brailsford's '1% Factor' was also discussed in business circles in the UK and internationally.
 In UK education policy, the Social Mobility Commission argued in 2014 that improvements in the academic performance of disadvantaged students in British schools could be compared to "the success of [the] British cycling team: the aggregation of marginal gains".
 Writing on the 2016 EU referendum, the political commentator Tim Shipman cited "the philosophy of the Team Sky cycling team" in making the argument that "tiny improvements" made by the Remain campaign could have changed the referendum's result.

-Latterly, the philosophy has been criticised and ridiculed, including by Wiggins.
+Tim Lewis writing in The Guardian claims the idea of marginal gains has become "tarnished" perhaps because the concept is so widely promoted, and partly because its benefits may have been overstated, while Wiggins claims the concept is a "load of rubbish".

 Great Britain cycling team

 At the 2004 Olympic Games Great Britain won two cycling gold medals, their best performance since 1908.
 Under Brailsford's leadership, the cycling team continued to improve, winning multiple world championships in road, track, BMX and mountain bike racing.
 Great Britain led the cycling medal table at the 2008 and 2012 Olympic Games, winning eight golds at both, while British cyclists won 59 World Championships across different disciplines from 2003 to 2013.

 In reference to the success, Brailsford noted: "The whole principle came from the idea that if you broke down everything you could think of that goes into riding a bike, and then improved it by 1%, you will get a significant increase when you put them all together."